 Bible studies each week: Tuesdays at 11:15 - 12:15 in JSO 133.

 ContactJacqueline Hawkins, Faculty Advisor (270) 706-8538

 If you are a culinary student, join the Culinary Club!
 Contact the advisor below for more information.

 The Kentucky Association of Nursing Students is a pre-professional organization for students currently enrolled in the Registered Nursing program or with a declared major of Associate Degree Nursing.
 KANS meets monthly.
 Pre-Nursing students ARE eligible to be this club.
-Regular meetings are in RPC 216.
-Fall 2017 dates/events are as follows:

 The Kentucky Education Association Student Program (KEASP) is for teacher education students.
 Membership benefits include such things as subscriptions to professional journals, professional development opportunities, community service opportunities, scholarship opportunities, a $1 million professional liability policy, networking opportunities, and future discounts on full time teacher membership to KEA.
 The local joint ECTC/WKU chapter is very active at providing local professional development and community service opportunities to members.

 Non-Traditional Student Organization (NTSO) will provide support, resources, and representation for non-traditional students and adult learners within the ECTC Community.
 To foster an environment for non-traditional students to unify and share ideas about overcoming collegiate obstacles adult learners face as well as those outside the world of academics.

 Nurses Christian Fellowship supports nursing students (RN, CNA, etc) in their spiritual journey throughout their college career.
 Provides a support system of peers, faculty, and staff to facilitate personal stability and growth.